 It is advisable to talk to a police officer/law enforcement officer if you have been injured severely or are facing a difficult time dealing with the driver at fault or if your vehicle is extensively damaged.

 Talking and reporting to a law enforcement officer after the accident can benefit you greatly, such as:

 - It will help you detail the accident scene and introductory statements in the accident report, which can later be used as a solid piece of evidence to prove your claim and get the compensation you deserve.

 - It will help you rely on facts instead of he-said and she-said when your lawyer is pursuing your compensation claim.

 As soon as you get injured, you must seek medical attention—call 911 for an ambulance.
 The ambulance service will take you to the hospital for medical assistance.
 Even if you’re slightly sore, we’d advise you to talk to the medical professional and get a proper evaluation done to determine the injuries’ types and severity.

-It’s crucial to discuss your condition with the doctor and get a full body diagnosis because some injuries have latency periods, which can worsen over time.
+It’s crucial to discuss your condition with the doctor and get a full-body diagnosis because some injuries have latency periods, worsening over time.

 Additionally, by discussing your case with a doctor, you can benefit in two more ways.
-Firstly, after a thorough check-up and the understanding of the pain that you might be going through will enable the doctor to determine the right course of treatment in your case.
+Firstly, after a thorough check-up and understanding the pain that you might be going through, the doctor will determine the right course of treatment in your case.
 From surgeries to rehab, physiotherapy, and hospital treatment, they will be able to offer you the proper treatment helping you get back on the road to recovery.